App testing with GitLab

 -

-Log in to the system again using the administrator account and the new password.
+Log in as the administrator with the new password.

 Disable sign-up for other users on the login page: